rohitmalavathu/SpindleLength/README.md

 ---

 ## **Overview**
 This project provides tools for analyzing cellular images to identify patterns, calculate principal axes, and measure distances between structures.
 It processes multi-frame TIFF images to detect cell structures and measure their dimensions in micrometers.
+The primary focus is on quantifying spindle length in S. pombe for the Hauf Lab at Virginia Tech, enabling precise measurements for biological analysis.

 ---